xzlashutosh/avsddac_3v3/README.md

 ![Alt Text](https://user-images.githubusercontent.com/36560176/90026963-a144b200-dcd5-11ea-9dce-ddd0cde65bed.png)

-# Getting started with the design
+# Instructions to get started with the design
  1. Download eSim from the given website.
  2. Download this repository.
  3. Keep the subcircuits folder inside the eSim subcircuits folder.